Midwife: job description

 Qualifications and training required

 You can only become a midwife with an approved midwifery degree that leads to registration with the Nursing and Midwifery Council (NMC).
-You apply for full-time midwifery degree courses through UCAS and are likely to need at least two (usually three) A levels or equivalent qualifications.
+You apply for full-time midwifery degree courses through UCAS and are likely to need three A levels or equivalent qualifications.
 Preferred subjects may include biology or a social science.
 Courses last for three years and include a mix of university study and practical experience.

 Alternatively, you could carry out a midwifery degree apprenticeship.